gradle/native-samples/README.md

 # Swift Sample Projects

-This repository holds several sample Gradle Projects which demonstrate how to use Gradle to build Swift modules and executables including dependencies on native libraries written in other native languages like C, C++, and Objective-C.
+This repository holds several sample Gradle Projects which demonstrate how to use Gradle to build Swift/C++ libraries and executables including dependencies on native libraries written in other native languages like C, C++, and Objective-C.

 Each sample project is listed below with a bit of information related to the features of Gradle that are demonstrated in that project.
+Each samples are functionally the same for both Swift and C++ language.

-## Simple Module (simple-module)
+## Simple Library (simple-library)

 This project just shows that Swift modules can be built with Gradle.
 There are no dependencies, just the module itself.
 To run it:
 ```
 > cd simple-module
 > ./gradlew assemble
-Parallel execution is an incubating feature.

 BUILD SUCCESSFUL in 0s
 2 actionable tasks: 2 executed

-> find build
+> find build  # C++ project will differ a bit
 build
 build/lib
 build/lib/libhello.dylib